AbiHill/WDI_LDN_PROJECT1/README.md

 ---

 I am pleased with the final game.
 I aim to develop the game further with new levels, challenges and functionality.
+I'd also like to make it fully mobile responsive.

 ##  Setup Instructions
 * Install dependencies with 'yarn install'